AlphaDPO: Adaptive Reward Margin for Direct Preference Optimization: Introduction

 \section{Introduction}

 Learning from human feedback is essential for aligning large language models (LLMs) with human values and intentions \citep{Leike2018}, ensuring they are helpful, honest, and harmless \citep{Amanda_Alignment_2021}.
 Reinforcement learning from human feedback (RLHF) \citep{ChristianoLBMLA17, Ouyang0JAWMZASR22, StiennonO0ZLVRA20} is a widely used method for fine-tuning LLMs to achieve this goal.
 However, RLHF faces challenges, particularly in computational efficiency and training stability due to its multi-stage process.
 Recently, alternative offline algorithms like DPO \citep{DPO2023} and SimPO \citep{SimPO2024} have been explored.
 Specifically, DPO reparameterizes the reward function in RLHF to directly learn a policy model ($\pi_\theta$) from preference data, removing the need for an explicit reward model.
-Building on DPO, SimPO further simplifies the process by eliminating the need for a reference model ($\pi_\text{ref}$), and introduces a target reward margin $\gamma$ to enlarge the distance between the response pair, thereby achieving strong performance.
+Building on DPO, SimPO removes the reference model requirement but introduces a target reward margin $\gamma$ to enhance the separation between response pairs, achieving leading performance.
 This naturally raises the question:

-Motivated by this question, we examine SimPO: it can be viewed as a variant of DPO where the original reference model $\piref$ is effectively replaced by an \emph{implicit reference model} $\hat{\pi}_\text{ref}$.
+This question prompts a deeper analysis of SimPO's underlying mechanism: it can be viewed as a variant of DPO where the original reference model $\piref$ is replaced by an \emph{implicit reference model} $\hat{\pi}_\text{ref}$.
 In SimPO, the target reward margin $\gamma$ actually reflects a constant difference between the log likelihoods of a selected response and a rejected one, \ie ($\log \hat{\pi}_\text{ref}(y_w|x) - \log \hat{\pi}_\text{ref}(y_l|x)$).
 As the constant difference $\gamma$ is independent of arbitrary responses, this implicitly assumes a uniform reference distribution (\cf Figure~\ref{fig:teaser}).
-By tuning $\gamma$, SimPO effectively finds an ``ideal'' uniform \emph{implicit reference model}, leading to substantial performance improvements over standard DPO, particularly when the original reference model $\piref$ is suboptimal \citep{Hong2024ORPOMP}.
+By tuning $\gamma$, SimPO effectively finds an ``ideal'' uniform \emph{implicit reference model}, yielding substantial performance improvements over standard DPO, particularly when the original reference model $\piref$ is suboptimal \citep{Hong2024ORPOMP}.